-The measure would subject all charges and fees owed for the occupancy of a hotel to the City's TOT, including charges and fees of online travel agencies, companies, and platforms and other similar intermediaries.
-The measure also restates and affirms the collection requirements on all operators of a hotel, including additional reporting requirements with respect to online platforms and other intermediaries.
+Both the Option A and Option B ballot measures would subject all charges and fees owed for the occupancy of a hotel to the City's TOT, including charges and fees of online travel agencies, companies, and platforms and other similar intermediaries.
+The measures also restate and affirm the collection requirements on all operators of a hotel, including additional reporting requirements with respect to online platforms and other intermediaries.

-The ballot measure includes a provision stating that the measure is, and is intended to be, complementary to and not in conflict with the other TOT measure the City Council is considering placing on the same ballot (i.e., the measure increasing the TOT tax rate).
-The provision states that if both measures receive majority voter approval, then all of the provisions of both measures shall be enacted and valid.
+The Option A and Option B measure each includes a provision stating that it is, and is intended to be, complementary to and not in conflict with the other TOT measure the City Council is considering placing on the same ballot (i.e., the measure that pertains only to applying the TOT to online travel companies; the OTC ballot measure).
+The provision states that if both measures (the OTC measure and whichever of Option A or Option B is placed on the ballot) receive majority voter approval then all of the provisions of both measures shall be enacted and valid.

-The City Administrative Officer has estimated that the amount of tax revenue anticipated to be collected as a result of the measure is approximately \$5 million per fiscal year.
-The tax revenue collected will be deposited into the City's general fund, similar to all other tax revenue collected from the City's gross receipts tax regime.
+The City Administrative Officer has estimated that the amount of tax revenue anticipated to be collected from the 2% permanent rate increase proposed in the Option A measure is approximately \$44 million per fiscal year and from the 1% permanent increase in the Option B measure is approximately \$22 million per fiscal year.
+The tax revenue collected will be deposited into the City's general fund, similar to all other tax revenue collected from the City's gross receipts tax regime